Marjorie Taylor Greene calls on Johnson to resign after foreign aid bills pass: ‘If he doesn’t do so, he will be vacated’ - KESQ

 “I have to do my job. … I’ve done here what I believe to be the right thing to allow the House to work its will.
 And as I’ve said, you do the right thing, and you let the chips fall where they may.”

-CNN’s Annie Grayer, Melanie Zanona and Manu Raja contributed to this report.
+CNN’s Annie Grayer, Melanie Zanona, Manu Raju and Rashard Rose contributed to this report.

 The-CNN-Wire